 Ec 101.
 Selected Topics in Economics.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Topics to be determined by instructor.
 Instructors: Staff, visiting lecturers.

 Ec 121 ab.
 Theory of Value.
 9 units (3-0-6); first, second terms.
-Prerequisites: Ec 11 and Ma 2 (may be taken concurrently).
+Prerequisites: Ec 11 and Ma 1b (may be taken concurrently).
 A study of consumer preference, the structure and conduct of markets, factor pricing, measures of economic efficiency, and the interdependence of markets in reaching a general equilibrium.
-Instructors: Border, Saito
+Instructors: Border, Saito.

 Ec 122.
 Econometrics.
 9 units (3-0-6); first term.
 Prerequisites: Ma 3.
 The application of statistical techniques to the analysis of economic data.
 Instructor: Sherman.

 Ec 135.
 Economics of Uncertainty and Information.
 9 units (3-0-6); first term.
-Prerequisites: Ec 11, Ma 2b.
+Prerequisite: Ec 11.
 An analysis of the effects of uncertainty and information on economic decisions.
 Included among the topics are individual and group decision making under uncertainty, expected utility maximization, insurance, financial markets and speculation, product quality and advertisement, and the value of information.
 Instructor: Agranov.

 Ec 140.
 Economic Progress.
-9 units (3-0-6); second term.
-Prerequi sites: Ec 11 and Ma 2; Ec 122 recommended.
+9 units (3-0-6); first term.
+Prerequisites: Ec 11 and Ma 2; Ec 122 recommended.
 This course examines the contemporary literature on economic growth and development from both a theoretical and historical/empirical perspective.
 Topics include a historical overview of economic progress and the lack thereof; simple capital accumulation models; equilibrium/planning models of accumulation; endogenous growth models; empirical tests of convergence; the measurement and role of technological advancement; and the role of trade, institutions, property rights, human capital, and culture.
-Not offered 2016–17.
+Instructors: Border, Hoffman.

 Ec/PS 160 abc.
 Laboratory Experiments in the Social Sciences.
 9 units (3-3-3); first, second, third terms.
 Section a required for sections b and c.
 An examination of recent work in laboratory testing in the social sciences with particular reference to work done in social psychology, economics, and political science.
 Students are required to design and conduct experiments.
 Instructor: Plott.